-In this contribution four backward compatible MAC sublayer evolution proposals (A,B,C,D) are described, which all target the same goal to enhance air time efficiency in dense multi-mode ranging (MMR) scenarios with fixed ranging infrastructure installations.
+In this section four backward compatible MAC sublayer evolution proposals (A,B,C,D) are described, which all target the same goal to enhance air time efficiency in dense multi-mode ranging (MMR) scenarios with fixed ranging infrastructure installations.
 Selected proposals can be also beneficial deploying single-mode ranging scenarios.
-All of the proposals have been motivated in previous contributions [1,2,3,4,5] to the TG4ab group and are now in this contribution detailed and provided in a suitable format to support integration into the draft 4ab text document.
+All of the proposals have been motivated in previous contributions [1,2,3,4,5] to the TG4ab group and are now in this contribution detailed and provided in a suitable format to support integration into the draft 4ab text document based on IEEE 802.15.4meDF6 [0c].
+The original version of the document (revision 1) was written based on the assumption to update 802.15.4-2020 [0] and 802.15.4z-2020 [0b].
+A change in the document structure of 802.15.4meDF6 [0c] compared to 802.15.4-2020 [0] and 802.15.4z-2020 [0b] required an update of the original version of this contribution to fit to the new structure of the baseline document.

+.

 First an example scenario description is provided, which provides a frame for motivating all the four proposed MAC evolution proposals.
 Afterwards the four proposed enhancements are explained based on this scenario description.